 What does an inflation-based discount mean?

-An inflation-based discount is closer in concept to the original CGT indexation system than to the current 50 per cent discount.
+An inflation-based discount is closer in concept to the original CGT indexation system than the 50 per cent discount system.
 Like the original system, it aims to tax the “real” gain.
 In plain English, that means recognising that some of the increase in an asset's price may reflect inflation, not a true increase in purchasing power.

 Here is a simplified illustration: